+SP 678

-SP 678 Early Language Intervention (2.00 cr.)
+Early Language Intervention

+(2.00 cr.)

-Focuses on direct therapeutic techniques as well as home-based parent-child intervention.
+Focuses on direct therapeutic techniques as well as homebased parent-child intervention.
 Covers the role of play in early language, levels of play activity, early cognitive growth, and the role of the speech and language pathologist.

-SP 679 Conductive Hearing Loss and Language
+SP 679 Conductive Hearing Loss and Language Development in Children (1.0

 Development in Children (1.00 cr.)
 Examines development of the central auditory nervous system and tests to evaluate CANS function with emphasis on the possible effects of conductive hearing loss on speech/language development and later academic performance.
 Appropriate for speech pathologists, audiologists, and special education teachers.